TaurVil/Papio_ComparativeMethylation/README.md

 set.01.sh : get and map data, quality metrics

-set.02.sh : call genotypes from bam file
+set.02.sh : call genotypes from bam file.
+Produces the file "cleaned.genotypes_matrix.txt"

+set.03.sh : get count data for the autosomes.
+Remove sites that are variable in the bisSNP calls or based on the methratio files.